packleader206/GiphTastic/README.md

 ## Overview

 This app allows the user to retrieve images of any given sports team of their choosing from the Giphy API.
-A live demo of the app can be accessed [here.](https://packleader206.github.io/GiphTastic/)

 ## Technologies Used